-Games are supposed to be for grades one through six, but even pre-kindergartners can start with the games that work on shapes and counting.
-There are lots of math games covering, addition, subtraction, multiplication, division, fractions, decimals, ratio and proportion, integers (positive and negative), and beginning algebra concepts.
+These games are supposed to be for grades one through six, but even pre-kindergartners can start with the games that work on shapes and counting.
+There are lots of math games covering addition, subtraction, multiplication, division, fractions, decimals, ratio and proportion, integers (positive and negative), and beginning algebra concepts.
 Other games are for language arts, spelling, typing, and geography.
 Choosing a subject area and a grade level usually brings up one or more games that are suitable.
-But it doesn’t hurt to choose a younger level to have students improve proficiency and speed with basic skills.
+But it doesn’t hurt to choose a lower level to have students improve proficiency and speed using basic skills.

-You can use Arcademics without registering, but the best way to use it is to have a parent or teacher first create an account, then assign students user names and passwords.
+You can use Arcademics without registering, but the best way to use it is to have a parent or teacher first create an account, then assign students usernames and passwords.
 The parent or teacher selects games and makes them available for the student.
 This gives parents the ability to assign games they think will be most effective, and it allows students to earn achievement badges.
-There is no apparent danger letting the child have access to select their own games as well.
+You can let your child have access to select their own games as well.
 (I did this with my granddaughter, and she loved being able to choose and try out lots of games.)

-The Arcademics site does have some advertisements, but those that appeared while I was reviewing were not obtrusive, and they seemed to be related to other educational services or products.
+The Arcademics site does have some advertisements, but those that appeared while I was reviewing were not obtrusive, and they seemed to be related to legitimate educational services or products.
 I didn’t see any red flags that would make me cautious about letting a child play on his or her own.
-However, the Arcademics Plus paid option is free of advertisements.
+However, the Arcademics Plus paid option is free of advertisements—a safer choice.

 Players can choose to play a public or a private game.
-In a classroom or family, two or more children can compete against each other in a private game.
 Public games generally mix one or two students against two to six “computers.”
-This is a new website, and I expect that the number of students playing public games will increase as these games become more well known.
+This is a new website, and the number of students playing public games will increase as these games become more well known.
 (My granddaughter told me that she preferred playing against students, probably because it feels more social, but I also noticed that actual players seemed to produce more realistic results.)
+In a classroom or family, two or more children can compete against each other in a private game.

 Games are fast paced and don’t last a long time, so students are likely to play over and over again.